-A girl can hardly say "electric sports car" without the Tesla Roadster popping up in her thought balloon.
+A girl can hardly say "electric sports car" without some Tesla product popping up in her thought balloon.
 But the best sports car in the world has already been made, sorry, by Porsche - the 911.
 So, since you can't improve on perfection, why not electrify it?

 Me: You convert a variety of cars to electric, don't you?
 I see a bunch of high-end performance vehicles on the CoolGreenCar website, and then a couple of serious exotics, but also bus conversions and EMIS hybrids, too.
 What was your first conversion, and when?